Christiana Riot: Background

 In the years before the abolition of slavery in the United States, slave-owners of the South pushed for increased federal and state government support for the recovery of escaped slaves.
-However, in the free states of the North, many residents and governments had resisted, especially given that in the free states many individuals or even state laws protected fleeing slaves.
+However, in the free states of the North, many residents and governments had resisted, especially given that in the free states, many individuals or even state laws protected fleeing slaves.

 Congress passed the Fugitive Slave Act of 1850, which permitted slave owners or their agents to pursue fugitive slaves in free states and required state officials to aid in the recapture of the alleged slaves.
 Those aiding an escaping slave could face six months' imprisonment and a $1,000 fine.

-In 1849 Edward Gorsuch, who farmed in Monkton, Maryland, owned twelve slaves.
-He considered himself a good slaveholder, freeing some of his slaves at the age of 28 and offering them paid seasonal work after that.
-With changes in crops and other conditions, slavery was no longer as necessary in Maryland, and there were a relatively high proportion of free blacks.
+In 1849, Edward Gorsuch, who farmed in Monkton, Maryland, owned twelve slaves.
+He considered himself a "good" slaveholder, freeing some of his slaves at the age of 28 and offering them paid seasonal work after that.
+With changes in crops and other conditions, slavery was no longer as necessary in Maryland, and there was a relatively high proportion of free blacks.
 Gorsuch did not sell his excess slaves to the Deep South as many other Maryland slave owners of the time did.
 Five bushels of wheat went missing, and Gorsuch was told that some of his slaves had stolen it.
 Four of his older male slaves, Noah Buley, Nelson Ford, George Hammond, and Joshua Hammond, fled north to Pennsylvania, a free state.
 Gorsuch believed that they had been enticed away and would willingly return if he only talked to them.

 Christiana, in Lancaster County, Pennsylvania, is 20 miles north of the border with Maryland and had become a refuge for fugitive slaves.
 It was also an area of settlement by numerous free Blacks.
 This area was frequently raided by slave catchers trying to capture refugee slaves.
 For two decades, local Blacks had organized for self-protection, at times preventing such capture or even rescuing slaves who had been captured.
 Others chose to flee to Canada.
 The leader of the resistance in 1851 was William Parker, an escaped slave about 29 years old.

 In Philadelphia, where warrants for the arrest of fugitive slaves in Pennsylvania were usually acquired at the federal court after the 1850 act was passed, another group, the Special Secret Committee, had organized to gather information and warn those being hunted.